 Variants: A UCSF study found that the B1427/9 ("West Coast") variants are about 20% more infectious than the original virus and are likely now 75-90% of cases in Northern California.
-Other variants of concern reported in the East Bay include the B117 ("UK"), B1351 ("South African") and P1 ("Brazilian") variants.
-The B117 variant is now the dominant variant in other parts of the US and has been linked to recent outbreaks in the Midwest during youth sporting events.
+Other variants of concern reported in the East Bay include the B117 ("UK") and B1351 ("South African") variants.
+The P1 ("Brazilian") variant has been identified in 2 Alameda County cases.
+The B1351 ("South African") variant has been identified in 4 Alameda County cases.
+The B117 variant is now the dominant variant in other parts of the US and has been linked to outbreaks in the Midwest during youth sporting events.

 Approved vaccines are still expected to be effective against serious disease from these variants.
+Pfizer and Moderna are developing booster shots including variants, which are expected to be available by fall 2021.
+A booster within the first year and annual boosters after may be needed to sustain sufficient protection against the SARS2 virus and future variants.
 Remember that viruses mutate when they replicate, and we can slow the rise of COVID-19 variants through masking, distancing and vaccinations.

-"Breakthrough" infections: Dr. Tri Do reported that 93 cases among vaccinated people had been reported in Alameda County as of April 14, 65% of whom are asymptomatic cases picked up in surveillance screening.
+"Breakthrough" infections: Dr. Donata Nilsen reported that 112 COVID-19 cases among vaccinated people (so-called "breakthrough" infections) had been reported in Alameda County as of April 28, 2/3 of whom are asymptomatic cases picked up in surveillance screening.
 There have been no hospitalizations or deaths thus far due to COVID-19 among people who are fully vaccinated in Alameda County.
-Dr. Donata Nilsen reported that there have been 10 cases of reinfections reported among people previously infected in Alameda County.
+There have been 12 cases of reinfections reported among people previously infected in Alameda County.
 Variant sequencing is in process; this data is not published yet.
+Nationwide "breakthrough" case data is available on the CDC website here.